 You can add a thousand more illustrations to this acceptance/rejection construct.
-These are normal and accepted practices.
-Where this becomes problematic is when our acceptance/rejection practices are uploaded and laced with hate.
+These are standard and accepted practices that only become problematic when our acceptance/rejection practices are uploaded and laced with hate.

 It is never right to hate another person.
-There is no justification for hate.
 Though you can make a case for selecting your associations, you cannot make a case for hating anyone.
-This “I can select who I want to select while not hating on anyone” has to be the foundation for working through our problems.
+You might hate what they do.
+A mantra that says, “I can select who or what I want to select—within a proper moral framework—while not hating on anyone,” has to be the foundation for working through our problems.

-This broad middle ground between (1) my freedom to exercise my preferences (2) while not hating anyone is chocked with landmines.
-There is no satisfying answer for determining the worldview for this middle ground.
+1: This broad middle ground between my freedom to exercise my preferences while not hating anyone is full of landmines.
+There is no satisfying answer for determining the correct worldview or path forward for this middle ground.

-If you ask me, I will suggest a Christian presuppositional worldview but that suggestion will be met with anger and hate speech.
-Do you feel the conundrum?
+2: I will suggest a Christian presuppositional worldview, but that suggestion will be met with anger and hate speech.
+Do you see the problem?
 Do you sense the impasse?
-“Who gives you the right to choose the kind of world we’re going to live in?”
+“Who gives you the right to choose the kind of world we will live in?”

 If the world hates you, know that it has hated me before it hated you.
-If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you. – John 15:18-19 (ESV)
+If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you (John 15:18-19).

-Their question automatically rejects me, while giving the person asking the question the right to choose the basis for figuring out how to give everyone a fair shot at life.
-Only one opinion will drive the discussions while all other opinions may influence but will be subordinated to the predominate worldview.
+3: My view automatically creates rejection while giving the person asking the question the right to choose the basis for figuring out how to give everyone a fair shot at life.
+Only one primary opinion will drive the discussions, while all other beliefs may influence but will subordinate to the predominant worldview.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.